Skip to content

 --env LD_LIBRARY_PATH $LD_LIBRARY_PATH

-The above command will create a kernel.json file in ~/.local/share/jupyter/kernels/cupy.
+The above command will create a kernel.json file in ~/.local/share/jupyter/kernels/cudapython.
 You can manually edit this file to edit the paths and environment variables.
 The new kernel will show up on the jupyter server app on Open OnDemand.
 Depending on your packages and whether you had to import additional module before installing the package, you may not have to pass the --env PATH and --env LD_LIBRARY_PATH values in the command above.
+In this examples, the PATH and LD_LIBRARY_PATH variables exported are important because of the cuda-python packages make use of cuda/12.2.1 module that we imported.

 Manually creating a new kernel